Chief of Staff

 M.A., Princeton University

 A graduate of Spelman College and Princeton University, she has been recognized for her dedication to public service and commitment to diversity.
-She serves on the boards of Project HOME, Health Partners Plans, the First Philadelphia Foundation, and the Sunday Breakfast Club, and is a former board member of a wide range of civic organizations, including the Committee of Seventy, the Philadelphia Workforce Investment Board, the Philadelphia Planning Commission, and the African American Museum of Philadelphia.
+She serves on the boards of Health Partners Plans, the Philadelphia Health Partnership, the Independence Foundation, the Pennsylvania Horticultural Society and the World Affairs Council.
+She is a former board member of a wide range of civic organizations, including the Project HOME, Committee of Seventy, the Philadelphia Workforce Investment Board, the Philadelphia Planning Commission, and the African American Museum of Philadelphia.
 She is an alumna – and serving for the second time as co-president – of Operation Understanding, a cross-cultural program founded in Philadelphia more than 30 years ago to build bridges of understanding between the African American and Jewish communities.

 Jones holds a bachelor of arts degree in history from Spelman College, where she graduated magna cum laude, and a master of arts degree in history from Princeton University.
 She studied in Dakar, Senegal while in college and later conducted graduate research in Senegal at Cheikh Anta Diop Université in Dakar, where she worked in French and Wolof.